rwxrob/zet/20220127195819/README.md

 after you remove your containers, 'cuz containers.
 But this hassle might be well worth the savings in system resources otherwise dedicated to a full virtual machine.
-Notice I said "full", because if you are using containers on Mac or Windows you *are* using a virtual machine).
+Notice I said "full", because if you are using containers on Mac or Windows you *are* using a virtual machine.

 Let's go over that again. **Any container engine on Windows or Mac is *already* running in a virtual machine.** This is a simple fact that